 AT&T workers strike ends, employees to return to work

-The Communications Workers of American says its plans to notify AT&T management that the strike is over.
+ATLANTA, Ga. - The Communications Workers of America, a communications and media labor union, says the AT&T workers strike is over.

 Employees across several states went on strike due to alleged unfair labor practices during negotiations for a new contract.
 Louisiana employees also participated in the strike.
 The CWA District 3 made the announcement about the end of the strike Wednesday.